rubyandrose/yellowtail/README.md

 2. Clone (download) this repository by opening up the Terminal application and running this line:
 `git clone https://github.com/rubyandrose/yellowtail.git`.
 You've just downloaded a personal copy of your team's project!
-You may be asked to install 'xcode command line tools' first - do so if prompted, then return to complete this step.
-You've just downloaded a personal copy of your team's project!
 3. Paste this line into your terminal: `cd bota-box` to enter the new directory you just created.

 #### Part 2: Setting up your credentials